What are secured debentures?

 In this scenario, unlike with a secured debentures, lenders have no immediate claim on the assets of a company if it becomes insolvent.
 Unsecured debentures are simply an acknowledgment of a due debt, and lenders must wait in line to be paid with other creditors.

-If you're looking to borrow a relatively small sum with a business loan, you may not need to worry about debentures.
+If you're looking to borrow a relatively small sum with a small business loan, you may not need to worry about debentures.